Small town offers ethnic eats and customized cuisine

-ARLINGTON, Kans.
-(KSNW)– Most small towns are lucky to have one sit-down restaurant, but this tiny town in Reno County boasts two cool cafes.
+ARLINGTON, Kan.
+(KSNW) – Most small towns are lucky to have one sit-down restaurant, but this tiny town in Reno County boasts two cool cafes.

 For 30 years, Carolyn Bontrager’s ‘Essenhaus,’ or eating house in German, has served Mennonite dishes cooked from scratch.